Graispect/graispect-app/README.md

 - built the posting system (glimpses, moods, thoughts, tunes, daily questions).
 - designed and deployed the app’s landing page (html, css, js).

+---

+## features

+- friends-only
+- posting formats:
+  - glimpses
+  - moods
+  - thoughts
+  - tunes
+  - daily questions
+- custom interaction flows
+- distraction-free UI with my personality

+---

-### why it’s private
+### status

-the app is still in development and contains original ux concepts
-that i'd like to keep confidential until launch.
-no code or full demo is public yet (unless i hand you my laptop & my phone).
+the app is still in active development (as it should be) and contains original ux concepts. the repository is public for visibility, but implementation details are intentionally limited, no code or full demo is public yet (unless i hand you my laptop & my phone).

 ### stack

-swift, swiftui
-firebase
-figma
-sketch
-procreate
-html, css, js
+- Swift / SwiftUI
+- Firebase
+- Figma, Sketch, Procreate
+- HTML, CSS, JavaScript

 peace,
 mk